 Angus completed a Bachelor of Ecological Agricultural Systems in 2018 at Charles Sturt University.
 The degree focused on a triple bottom line approach to agricultural land management and was under pinned by systems thinking.
 Angus has developed a special interest in social and soil ecology and is excited to explore their impacts through the value chain.
 He has a passion for helping people and exploring new ways to overcome challenges on a micro and macro level.

-Angus has been fortunate enough to be placed with Resource Consulting Services (RCS) based in Yeppoon.
+Angus was placed with Resource Consulting Services (RCS) based in Yeppoon.
 RCS empowers people through holistic education, professional advice, and professional development.
 Working with the people, land, livestock/crops and business processes, Angus will be involved in on-ground extension activities with Senior Advisors to deliver professional guidance, mentoring and facilitation for Project Pioneer producers based in the Great Barrier Reef catchments.

 Angus is looking forward to working with land managers who are exploring their ability to positively impact their businesses, community and catchment.
 He is grateful to be a part of a program that invests so much in terms of opportunities and support to graduates and is looking forward to learning and growing through the experience.